-This painting attempts to integrate neighborhood icons with a splash of timelessness.
-I also seek to honor the power of family in Tucson's barrios.
-Proud of its Lowrider Culture, this piece enlivened some of my own memories growing up immersed in Chicano & African-American communities of south-central L.A. and I remain a fan of classic low-rider cars and music genre to this day.
+This painting attempts to integrate neighborhood icons with a splash of historical timelessness.
+I also try to honor the power of family in Tucson's barrios.
+Lowrider Culture is one of those, and is especially strong in Barrio Hollywood.
+This piece sparked my own memories growing up in LA's multi-racial harbor and south-central Lowrider Culture in the turbulent 60s -- and I remain a fan of classic low-rider cars and its original music genre to this day.

 Angelita Ochoa (below), (holding baby in the 1941 family portrait included in the painting), saw her 97th birthday in 1995.

 A blog of inspirations, interpretations-- things that move me in this place where I'm planted.